2025 BWF World Championships

 The 2025 BWF World Championships, officially known as the TotalEnergies BWF World Championships 2025 for sponsorship reasons, was a badminton tournament which was held in Paris, France.
-Paris hosted the World Championships for the first time since 2010.
+Paris hosted the World Championships for a second time after 2010.

 Host city selection

 Paris was awarded the event in November 2018 during the announcement of 18 major badminton event hosts from 2019 to 2025.

 Competition schedule

 The tournament lasts over 7 days.